-|Definition||joint venture defined as the association of two or more business entities coming together to form a separate legal entity to carry out continued business operations||Strategic alliance is an agreement between two or more entities who are working jointly with one another to enhance businesses of each other|
+|Definition||Joint venture defined as the association of two or more business entities coming together to form a separate legal entity to carry out continued business operations||A strategic alliance is an agreement between two or more entities who are working jointly with one another to enhance the businesses of each other.|

-|Objective||To mitigate the risk||To maximize the returns|
+|Objective||To mitigate the risk.||To maximize the returns.|

-|Agreement/Contract||There exist a contract or agreement before forming a joint venture||The existence of a contract is not necessary.
-So, there may or may not be a contract|
+|Agreement/Contract||There exist a contract or agreement before forming a joint venture.||The existence of a contract is not necessary.
+So, there may or may not be a contract.|

-|Separate Legal Entity||Yes, there exist a separate legal entity having its own separate identity||No there does not exist any separate entity|
+|Separate Legal Entity||Yes, there exists a separate legal entity having its own separate identity.||No, there does not exist any separate entity.|

 |Independent Organization||There are no independent entities existing once a joint venture is formed.
-Forming a joint venture will not affect their autonomy||Here the independent entities continue to operate and do not lose their existence|
+Forming a joint venture will not affect their autonomy.||Here the independent entities continue to operate and do not lose their existence.|

-|Management||A bilateral form of management is there as the association is a form of joint venture||Delegated management exists.|
+|Management||A bilateral form of management is there as the association is a form of the joint venture.||Delegated management exists.|

 With an era of growing competition and technological advancement, the companies are moving toward the strategic alliance form of concept rather than joint venture as they want to cope with the existing risk by maximizing returns.
 On the other hand, the joint ventures can access the knowledge and resources of member entities to utilize the best of resources with the motives of enhancing business.

 Thus, the final investment decision shall be made after analyzing all the aspects.
-One should decide after analyzing the market situation, risk-taking capacity and taking legal advice.
+One should decide after analyzing the market situation, risk-taking capacity, and taking legal advice.